CharlieInRain/docs-site/docs/smart-chain/guides/panama.md

 Please pay attention to network type.

-The address of Binance Chain and Binance Smart Chain has different formats.
+The address of BNB Beacon Chain and BNB Smart Chain has different formats.
 In case of any kind of failure, please contact the customer support.

 * What’s the fee structure for Binance Bridge Swap?